Catholic Church in Haiti: 21st century

 The Church is attempting to assist Haitians who are in poverty, and with their health and living conditions.
 In accordance with Catholic social teaching, it strives to vindicate the right to life of all people in Haiti, through partnerships and twinnings.

-According to the Catholic Church in Haiti, the ten dioceses of the two ecclesiastical provinces of Haiti include 251 parishes and about 1500 Christian rural communities.
+According to the Catholic Church in Haiti, the ten dioceses of the two ecclesiastical provinces of Haiti include 251 parishes and about 1,500 Christian rural communities.
 The indigenous clergy has 400 diocesan priests and 300 seminarians.
 Vocations to the priesthood are considered sufficient.
-There are also 1300 religious missionary priests belonging to more than 70 religious congregations.
+There are also 1,300 religious missionary priests belonging to more than 70 religious congregations.

-Church members and property sustained damage as the result of the 2010 Haitian earthquake.
+Church leaders and property sustained damage as the result of the 2010 Haitian earthquake.
 Killed included Port-au-Prince's Archbishop Joseph Serge Miot, his chancellor, many seminarians and religious, and the sister of Cardinal Paulo Evaristo Arns of Brazil.
 The Port-au-Prince Cathedral, other churches in Port-au-Prince and neighboring cities, including those of Léogâne and Petit-Goave; the Notre Dame Grand Seminary; and some archdiocesan offices sustained major damage or destruction.

 In 2014 the pope named the first Haitian to become a cardinal of the Church: Chibly Langlois, Bishop of Les Cayes and president of the Haitian Episcopal Conference.

 Following the turmoil in which Haiti was embroiled in 2021, with the murder of President Jovenel Moïse, the Haitian Catholic Bishops launched an appeal for unity, saying "the moment in which we are living is extremely serious and particularly decisive at this irreversible turning point of our history.
 What is at stake is our present and our future, and therefore our existence itself as a people, as a nation, as a state.
 We must make courageous and effective decisions.”

 “Our dear Haiti is crossing a difficult stage in its history,” wrote the bishops.
 “Who is going to finally stop her descent into hell?
 The Haitian people really cannot do it anymore.
 They are tired, worn out, exhausted."
 Calling for an end to for division, disunity, disagreement, discord and fratricidal struggles for power, for the unchecked and shameless pursuit of personal, egoistic and petty interests", the bishops called on politicians to "come to the widest possible consensus so as to enable a definitive exit from the crisis."